peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 {{grouped_figure:docs/diagrams/flow_replication_paths.mmd | scale=2.5 | width=100% | caption=The Three Research Replication Paths.}}

-1.  **Direct Replication (Computational Reproducibility):** To verify that the framework produces the exact findings reported in the article, clone this repository and use the static data and randomization seeds as provided.
-This is a bit-for-bit validation of the original results.
+1.  **Direct Replication (Methodological Reproducibility):** To validate that the framework produces statistically equivalent findings to the original study, clone this repository and use the static data files as provided. **Important:** The original study did not employ randomization seeds; LLM API responses exhibit inherent non-determinism even at temperature=0.0.
+Researchers should expect methodological reproducibility—statistically equivalent conclusions despite variation in individual trial responses.

-2.  **Methodological Replication (Testing Robustness):** To validate that the findings are robust and not an artifact of a specific dataset or randomization seed, use the framework as-is but vary the inputs.
-This can be done in two ways:
-    *   **With a New Dataset:** Run the full `prepare_data.ps1` pipeline to generate a fresh dataset from the live Astro-Databank.
-This tests the statistical robustness of the method on a new sample.
+2.  **Methodological Replication (Testing Robustness):** To validate that the findings are robust and not an artifact of a specific dataset, use the framework's automated tools to generate a fresh dataset from the live Astro-Databank.
+This tests the statistical robustness of the method on a new sample with potentially different subjects and updated biographical information.
-    *   **With New Randomization:** Use the provided static dataset but specify a different set of randomization seeds in `config.ini`.
-This validates the stability of the results across different random permutations.

 3.  **Conceptual Replication (Extending the Research):** To test the underlying scientific concepts with an improved or modified method, researchers can alter the framework itself.
-This could involve using a different LLM, modifying the analysis scripts, or changing other core parameters to conduct new research built upon this study's foundation.
+This could involve using different LLMs for evaluation, modifying the analysis scripts, or testing alternative narrative systems to extend the research scope.

 #### Data Preparation: Architecture